 - ... and much more

-The zForce AIR Touch Sensor is a laser light based touch sensor that can be used for various touch and mid-air detection applications.
-The image below show the sensor design (0° type).
+The Touch Sensor Module is a laser light based touch sensor module that can be used for various touch and in-air detection applications.
+The image below show the sensor module design (0° type).
 The connector is shown to the far right.

-The image below shows the sensor (0° type) in an exploded view.
+The image below shows the sensor module (0° type) in an exploded view.

-Front light pipe – straight shooting or 90 degree shooting depending on sensor type
+Front light pipe – straight shooting or 90 degree shooting depending on sensor module's type

-Lenses - the amount depends on sensor size
+Lenses - the amount depends on sensor module's length

 The PCBA is equipped with both active and passive components, for example: